Popular Hiking Trails to Waterfalls Near Highlands

 - The Cullasaja Falls, about nine miles outside of Highlands, is only visible by car.

-Popular hiking trails to waterfalls near Highlands, N.C. are plentiful.
+Popular hiking trails near Highlands, NC are plentiful.
 Map out which one will get you the best views of waterfalls.

 Bucket List Worthy Views and Natural History